jonandergomez/teaa_lab/lab_practices/pract_2/README.md

        You can inspect the code
 	   [gbt_uc13_regression.py](../../portal.dsic/examples/python/gbt_uc13_regression.py)

-       The results can be seen in the same folders, you will see that the name of the files with the results contain **regression** despite after the regression the same criteria has been used to assign labels to each sample according to the predicted _time-to-seizure_.
+       The results can be seen in the same folders mentioned above, you will see that the name of the files with the results contain
+       **regression** despite after the regression the same criteria used to assign the label to each sample from the ground-truth
+       _time-to-seizure_ the has been used to assign labels to each sample according to the predicted _time-to-seizure_.

+       In the case of the using a `GBTRegressor` the target classes are also different from the all the previous examples.
        You will see in the code that only four classes have been used, you have to discover, by analysing the code, how the new target classes are assigned to samples, and what each one of the new target classes means.
-       In the case of the using a `GBTRegressor` the target classes are also different from the all the previous examples.

         As in previous examples, you can run some experiments by varying the configuration hyper-parameters: